samebug/samebug-technical-documentation/bugmate/index.md

 ## Asking bugmates

-Now if you have an exception and check it on Samebug, even if it doesn't have a solutions, you might find your bugmates there, and you can send them a [help request](/guide/help-requests).
+Currently if you have an exception and check it on Samebug, even if it doesn't have a solution, you might find your bugmates there, and you can send them a [help request](/guide/help-requests).

 A help request is a stack trace and the description of the problem.
 The description might be